smp4/sysmlv2-python-cookiecutter/README.md

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-## Developing this template

-Update the `sysml/sysml.library` standard library and `sysml/jupyter-sysml-kernel` Pilot Implementation Jupyter Kernel per the manual instructions in `docs/getting-started.md`.

-Push to the template repository.

 ## Licensing